Nilepet serving gov’t war agendas – Report

 The Campaign Leader, Michael Gibb, said Nilepet is deeply integrated into global oil supply chains without which it would be unable to raise revenues.

-“We think a greater focus on the economic aspects of the conflict can help bring new information to the public like they can help negotiators in bringing new leverage and influence,” he told Eye Radio.
+He added that greater focus on the economic aspects of the conflict can help bring new information to the public and help negotiators in bringing new leverage and influence.

-“We are hoping that will create conditions that are much more able to bring to this long term negotiations to an end and to bring peace and security in South Sudan.”

-In response to the accusation, Presidential Press Secretary Ateny Wek Ateny said he disagrees with the report.